SuffixAutomata/scourge/README.md

 g++ -o terezi terezi.cpp cadical/build/libcadical.a -O3 -lpthread -Wall -Wextra -pedantic -std=c++23
 ```

 Then, `./terezi search` will lead you through the rest: on the first prompt, enter the number of threads to use, the depth to search to before stopping, and the lookahead (~49 for p7, but make larger if there's too many nodes and smaller if the search is too slow) separated by a space.
-On the second prompt, enter the period, width, and 0/1 depending on if there's symmetry.
+On the second prompt, enter the period, width, and symmetry.
 After that, enter the 2*p rows, in ofind format, to begin the search with.

+For the symmetry parameter, 0 = none, 1 = vertical, and 2 = glidereflect.
+For glidereflect, search for half the real period.

 Here's an example input, for discovering 754P7.
 (Not tested.)